Thorrington: Governance

 There are several elected representatives at different levels of government which act for Thorrington and the surrounding villages.
 There are two Thorrington, Frating, Elmstead and Great Bromley district councillors who represent the area at Tendring District Council.
 The population of the above ward was at the 2011 census 4,687.
 The current district councillors are Gary Scott (LibDem) and Ann Wiggins (LibDem).

 The current Brightlingsea County Councillor who represents the area at Essex County Council is Alan Goggin (Conservative).

 The current Harwich and North Essex MP who represents the area in the House of Commons is the Rt Hon Sir Bernard Jenkin (Conservative).

 Related places

-Thorrington was the name of the home of an estate agent, Charles Clark (1824-1906), who arrived in Christchurch, New Zealand, in 1856.
-Presumably he had a connection with Thorrington in England.
-He was living at this house at the time of his marriage in 1865.
-It led to the naming of Thorrington Road in the area, and then to Thorrington School, a primary school on Colombo Street, Christchurch.
+Thorrington was the name of the home of an estate agent, Charles Clark (1824–1906), who arrived in Christchurch, New Zealand, from England in 1856.
+Built in 1860, it was a large house with extensive gardens, on the banks of the Heathcote River, and the venue for many garden parties.
+Clark was living at this house at the time of his marriage in 1865, and died there in 1906.
+It led to the naming of Thorrington Road in the area, and Thorrington School, a primary school on Colombo Street.
+Originally an estate of 52 acres, Thorrington was subdivided in 1904 and again in 1934, leaving about six acres.
+The house was demolished and the land further subdivided in the late 1930s.